 These conditions can sneak up on you slowly or can be brought on suddenly by a highly stressful or several highly stressful events such as a death in the family, business collapse, marriage break-up.
 The list is seemingly endless and the causes are as individual and different for each person as the symptoms.

 My main aim was to bring various causes and therapeutic options (mostly simple and quite surprising options) into your consciousness.

 For example, in the case of Candida, described by many health care professionals as the scourge of the 21st Century, and a major cause of Chronic Fatigue, it took a lot of blind searching for me to uncover that simple peppermint oil can go a long way towards getting rid of Canadianism, and it is available in capsule form.

 It took more digging and more time to discover enteric coated capsules are what you need so it survives the harsh environment of the stomach and makes its way to the intestines where it can work its magic.
 If I had found out about simple cures like this month earlier I would have recovered so much earlier.

-Or that adding more salt to your diet is important for recovery from Adrenal Fatigue, but not any old table salt.
+Or that adding more salt to your protein water diet is important for recovery from Adrenal Fatigue, but not any old table salt.
 It must be unprocessed sea salt, like Celtic Salt or Himalayan Sea Salt.